MilkmanAbi/Picomimi/README.md

 * **OOM Handling:** graceful recovery (or aggressive termination in experimental versions).
 * **IPC:** message passing with optional priority handling.

-All kernel features are **fully exposed for inspection and modification**.
+All kernel features are **fully exposed for inspectcpsieion and modification**.

 ---